systemed/tilemaker/docs/CONFIGURATION.md

 * `Length()` and `Area()`: return the length (metres)/area (square metres) of the current object.
 Requires Boost 1.67+.
 * `Centroid()`: return the lat/lon of the centre of the current object as a two-element Lua table (element 1 is lat, 2 is lon).

+These functions extend the base Tilemaker:

+* `FirstLastNode()`: returns a table with coordinates of the first and the last way node (lat1, lon1, lat2, lon2).
+* `WayBearing()`: returns a bearing between the first and the last node of a way.
+The range is <0-360] where zero means north.

 The simplest possible function, to include roads/paths and nothing else, might look like this:

 ```lua